fpiccolimxm/brand-kit-app/README.md

-# BrandKit App – Specifiche
+# BrandKit App – Specifications

-## Panoramica
+## Overview

-BrandKit è un'app mobile progettata per artisti e creativi che desiderano gestire la propria identità visiva.
-L'app consente agli utenti di:
+BrandKit is a mobile application designed for artists and creatives looking to manage their visual identity.
+The app allows users to:
-- Creare e personalizzare loghi
+- Create and customise logos
-- Costruire e salvare palette di colori
+- Build and save colour palettes
-- Scegliere e salvare font preferiti
+- Choose and save favourite fonts
-Tutti gli asset del brand sono organizzati in un kit personale.
+All brand assets are organised into a personal kit.

-## Funzionalità
+## Features

-### 1. Schermata Home
+### 1. Home Screen
-- Visualizza una lista di asset salvati (loghi, palette di colori, font).
+- Displays a list of saved assets (logos, colour palettes, fonts).
-- Ogni elemento mostra:
+- Each item shows:
-  - **Titolo**: Il nome dell'asset.
+  - **Title**: The name of the asset.
-  - **Data e ora di creazione**.
+  - **Creation date and time**.
-- Pulsante per eliminare un asset.
+- Button to delete an asset.
-- Pulsante per accedere alla schermata di creazione di un nuovo asset.
+- Button to navigate to the new asset creation screen.

-### 2. Creazione di un Asset
+### 2. Asset Creation
-- **Anteprima in tempo reale**:
+- **Real-time Preview**:
-  - L'immagine selezionata viene mostrata come sfondo.
+  - The selected image is displayed as the background.
-  - Il titolo è centrato sopra l'immagine con uno sfondo semi-trasparente.
+  - The title is centred above the image with a semi-transparent background.
-- **Personalizzazione**:
+- **Customisation**:
-  - Selezione di un'immagine (locale o remota).
+  - Selection of an image (local or remote).
-  - Scelta di un colore per il testo.
+  - Choice of a text colour.
-  - Scelta di un font tra quelli disponibili.
+  - Choice of a font from the available options.
-  - Inserimento di un titolo.
+  - Input of a title.
-- **Salvataggio**:
+- **Saving**:
-  - Gli asset vengono salvati localmente utilizzando `AsyncStorage`.
+  - Assets are saved locally using `AsyncStorage`.

-### 3. Selettori
+### 3. Selectors
-- **Selettore di immagini**:
+- **Image Selector**:
-  - Mostra una lista di immagini locali tra cui scegliere.
+  - Shows a list of local images to choose from.
-  - Evidenzia l'immagine selezionata.
+  - Highlights the selected image.
-- **Selettore di colori**:
+- **Colour Selector**:
-  - Mostra una lista di colori predefiniti.
+  - Shows a list of predefined colours.
-  - Evidenzia il colore selezionato.
+  - Highlights the selected colour.
-- **Selettore di font**:
+- **Font Selector**:
-  - Mostra una lista di font disponibili.
+  - Shows a list of available fonts.
-  - Evidenzia il font selezionato.
+  - Highlights the selected font.

-### 4. Persistenza dei dati
+### 4. Data Persistence
-- Tutti i dati (loghi, colori, font) vengono salvati localmente sul dispositivo utilizzando `AsyncStorage`.
+- All data (logos, colours, fonts) is saved locally on the device using `AsyncStorage`.

-## Requisiti tecnici
+## Technical Requirements

 - **Framework**: React Native (Expo)
-- **Struttura dei componenti**: Componenti funzionali con hook
+- **Component Structure**: Functional components with hooks
-- **Navigazione**: React Navigation
+- **Navigation**: React Navigation
-- **Stile**: StyleSheet
+- **Styling**: StyleSheet
-- **Dipendenze principali**:
+- **Main Dependencies**:
-  - `@react-native-async-storage/async-storage` per la persistenza dei dati
+  - `@react-native-async-storage/async-storage` for data persistence
-  - `expo-font` per il caricamento dei font
+  - `expo-font` for font loading
-  - `react-native-vector-icons` per le icone
+  - `react-native-vector-icons` for icons
-  - `react-native-reanimated` per animazioni avanzate
+  - `react-native-reanimated` for advanced animations

-## Flusso utente
+## User Flow

-1. L'utente apre l'app e atterra sulla schermata Home.
+1. The user opens the app and lands on the Home screen.
-2. L'utente può:
+2. The user can:
-   - Visualizzare gli asset salvati.
+   - View saved assets.
-   - Creare un nuovo asset.
+   - Create a new asset.
-3. Durante la creazione di un asset:
+3. During asset creation:
-   - L'utente seleziona un'immagine, un colore, un font e inserisce un titolo.
+   - The user selects an image, a colour, a font, and enters a title.
-   - L'utente visualizza un'anteprima in tempo reale.
+   - The user sees a real-time preview.
-   - L'utente salva l'asset.
+   - The user saves the asset.
-4. Gli asset salvati sono visibili nella schermata Home, dove possono essere eliminati.
+4. Saved assets are visible on the Home screen, where they can be deleted.

-## Obiettivi futuri (Stretch Goals)
+## Future Goals (Stretch Goals)
-- Esportazione del logo come PNG/SVG.
+- Exporting the logo as PNG/SVG.
-- Condivisione degli asset tramite email o social media.
+- Sharing assets via email or social media.
-- Supporto per più kit di brand.
+- Support for multiple brand kits.
-- Sincronizzazione cloud.
+- Cloud synchronisation.

 ---

-**Nota**: Se hai bisogno di ulteriori dettagli o traduzioni, fammi sapere!
+**Note**: If you need any further details or translations, just let me know!